Singaporean businessman charged with funding terrorist attacks in Syria

 No bail was offered and Kazali's case will next be heard on Aug 11.

-Under the Terrorism (Suppression of Financing) Act, introduced in 2002 to counter terrorism financing here, Kazali faces prison time of not more than 10 years or a fine not exceeding $500,000, or both penalties, for each charge.
+Under the Terrorism (Suppression of Financing) Act, introduced in 2002 to counter terrorism financing here, Kazali faces prison time of up to 10 years or a fine of up to $500,000, or both penalties, for each charge.

-In a statement on Monday, the Ministry of Home Affairs (MHA) said that Kazali, who was based in Malaysia, was arrested by Malaysian Special Branch officers in December 2018.
-He was then deported to Singapore and issued an Order of Detention under the ISA in January 2019 for his support of ISIS.
+In a statement yesterday, the Ministry of Home Affairs (MHA) said Kazali, who was based in Malaysia, was arrested by Malaysian Special Branch officers in December 2018.

+He was deported to Singapore and issued an Order of Detention under the ISA in January 2019 for his support of the Islamic State in Iraq and Syria (ISIS).

-“He was a close associate of Syria-based ISIS militant Malaysian Wan Mohd Aquil bin Wan Zainal Abidin, also known as Akel Zainal, believed to be the most senior ISIS fighter in Syria prior to his reported death in March 2019,” said MHA.
+"He was a close associate of Syria-based ISIS militant, Malaysian Wan Mohd Aquil Wan Zainal Abidin, also known as Akel Zainal, believed to be the most senior ISIS fighter in Syria prior to his reported death in March 2019," said MHA.

 Akel, who was a member of 1990s Malaysian rock band Ukays, reportedly instructed two Malaysian ISIS supporters to attack places of worship and police stations in Malaysia in 2019.
 The plots were foiled when the supporters were arrested in November 2018.

-MHA said on Monday that if convicted, the Order of Detention against Kazali will be cancelled and he will serve the sentence imposed by the court.
+MHA said yesterday that if he is convicted, the Order of Detention against Kazali will be cancelled and he will serve the sentence imposed by the court.

 Should Kazali be sentenced to a prison term, he will be held separately and continue to undergo rehabilitation "to prevent him from spreading his radical ideas to other inmates", said MHA.

 At the end of his sentence, an assessment will be made to see if he has been successfully rehabilitated or remains a threat to society.
-“If he remains a threat, he may be detained further under the ISA,” MHA added.
+"If he remains a threat, he may be detained further under the ISA."

-The Ministry said that Singapore is committed to combating terrorism financing regardless of whether the money is used to facilitate terrorist acts locally or abroad.
+The ministry said Singapore is committed to combating terrorism financing, regardless of whether the money is used to facilitate terrorist acts locally or abroad.